moheebprojects/Premier-League-Analysis-using-FIFA-2023-Data/README.md

-    Loading and Processing Selected 7 PREMIER LEAGUE (PL) CLUBS DATA:
+    Data Process 7 Selected  PREMIER LEAGUE (PL) CLUBS DATA:

-In summary, for each of the 7 Premier league (PL) clubs the CSV file produced through web scraping for each team is read, cleaned and pre-processed, it is then stored in an SQLite database table, where SQL queries are executed to retrieve player information from both the 7 PL teams datasets and the FIFA player dataset.
+In summary, the 7 Premier league (PL) clubs CSV file produced through web scraping for each team is read, cleaned and pre-processed, it is then stored in an SQLite database table, where SQL queries are executed to retrieve player information from both the 7 PL teams datasets and the FIFA player dataset.
 And finally display player information for both the retrieved and unretrieved players in each of the 7 PL datasets.

 1)	Reading PL Squad CSV File: